MossGoblin/factorization/README.md

 As a comparison tool, let's calculate and assign a value to that symmetry.
 The chosen methods is the following:

 * calculate the prime factors of the number
-* calculate their mean - this represents the dimensions of a perfectly symmetrical n-cube of that volume, if non-integer magnitudes of the sides were allowed
+* calculate their mean - this represents the dimensions of a perfectly symmetrical n-cube of that size, if non-integer magnitudes of the sides were allowed (for 12 that would be a cube with an edge length of appr.
+2.2894)
 * calculate the deviation of each side, compared to the mean factor
 * get the mean of the deviations

-If we use this method to compare two of the factorizations of 12, we'll see that 2 x 6 has a mean deviation of 4, while
+If we use this method to compare two of the factorizations of 12 (with a prime factor mean of 2.33 (rec.)), we'll see that 2 x 6 has a mean deviation of 2, while

-2x 2x 3 has a mean deviation of 3.25 - the most symmetrical n-cube 12 can do
+3 x 4 has a mean deviation of 1.66 (rec.)
-(again, 8 has a mean deviation of 0, because all of it's factors are equal, i.e. they equal the mean)
+2 x 2 x 3 has a mean deviation of 0.44 (rec.) - the most symmetrical n-cube 12 can do (again, for comparison, 8 equals 2 x 2 x 2, which has a mean deviation of 0, because all of it's factors are equal, i.e. they equal the mean).

 Now we can make a comparison between sets of composite numbers.